 White Is Great for Food Photography

 White is the best option for photographing objects like food as a background.
-It helps showcase the saturation of the foodOpens in a new tab. or other objects.
+It helps showcase the saturation of the food or other objects.
 If you watch commercials for restaurants or fast-food establishments, you’ll notice the food is frequently shot with a white background.

 White backgrounds and walls can even be used for photographing white objects such as eggs.
 While it was once tricky to master capturing white on white on camera, photographers have learned that it can be quite a beautiful look.